Lacr1ma/routes/Documentation/Tutorials/Crud/Action/List.rst

 #.
 Define appropriate route.

    .. code-block:: yaml
-      :linenos:

-      demo_list:
+      demo_photos-index:
          path:         api/demo/photos
-         controller:   Vendor\Demo\Controller\DemoApiController::list
+         controller:   Vendor\Demo\Controller\PhotoApiController::index
          methods:      GET
+         format:       json
          options:
             middleware:
                - auth

    .. tip::

-      **list** action has been already implemented in our predefined controller.
+      **index** action has been already implemented in our predefined controller.

       **GET** is not required, but as we follow the concept, we should always use it.

+      **json** is not required, but it gives a little bit of clarity.

       **auth** FE user session is required as well as proper csrf token.